Lisa-Fink/Calculator/README.md

 # Calculator
-A Javascrdipt Calculator that runs in the browser.
+A Javascript Calculator that runs in the browser.